 - Slings.
 Procedures used to treat that treats hypermobility in which a sling is used to support the urethra when there is increased abdominal pressure.

 - Bone-fixed slings – treat incontinence by supporting the urethra with a graft material attached to the pubic bone.

 - Self-fixated slings – can be used to support the urethra and are secured in place by friction and tissue in growth, and require no sutures or screws.

-If you have been experiencing signs of urinary incontinence, call (781) 263-0033 to schedule an appointment at About Women by Women today!
+If you are experiencing signs of urinary incontinence and need a gynecologist near Boston, call (781) 263-0033 to schedule an appointment at About Women by Women today!